Home » Blog » Vegan Lobster Mushroom Bisque

 • Add 2 tbs coconut oil, the onion, and garlic to a large pot and sauté on medium high heat for about 10 minutes, or until your onions become translucent

-• Add the lobster mushrooms and the broth and bring to a simmer, cooking for 1 hour.
+• Add the lobster mushrooms and the broth and bring to a low simmer, cooking for 1 hour and keeping it covered.
+Try to keep the temperature low so the soup doesn't reduce.

 • Blend with either an immersion blender* or add to blender to make smooth